SoloGAN: Multi-domain Multimodal Unpaired Image-to-Image Translation via a Single Generative Adversarial Network: SoloGAN

 \end{itemize}

-\textbf{Full objective.} We jointly train the pair of style and content encoder and generator while the discriminator is trained independently, and the final objective functions for the joint ($L_{GE}$) and discriminator ($L_D$) are:
+\textbf{Full objective.} We jointly train the pair of style and content encoders and generators while the discriminator is trained independently, and the final objective functions for the joint ($L_{GE}$) and discriminator ($L_D$) are: